kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/foundations/html-elements-and-attributes.md

 ---

-In Week 0, you learned about the roles HTML, CSS, and JavaScript play, and you learned what HTML and CSS look like.
+In the web challenge, you learned about the roles HTML, CSS, and JavaScript play, and you learned what HTML and CSS look like.

 In this lesson, you’ll revisit HTML in more detail, and learn more elements.